revelrylabs/bn-mobile-react/README.md

 ```
 The Team ID is the Big Neon Team ID in the App Store.
 To deploy, you will need to be added to the organization.

-[Based on the steps here](https://docs.expo.io/versions/latest/guides/building-standalone-apps.html#3-start-the-build), first you need to set up some keystores.
+[Based on the steps here](https://docs.expo.io/versions/latest/guides/building-standalone-apps.html#3-start-the-build), first you need to set up some keystores:

 *Android:*